sunilemanjee/random-vector-auto-scale/README.md

 ### ingest-autoscale (default)

 This is now the default challenge.
 It benchmarks bulk indexing with configurable steps, simulating auto-scaled or bursty workloads.
+The challenge includes both sequential auto-scaling phases and parallel operations for both indexing and search.
+You can control:

+1. Auto-scaling parameters:
+   - Number of clients
+   - Bulk sizes
+   - Target throughputs
-You can control the number of clients, bulk sizes, target throughputs, and iteration counts for each phase of the workload.
+   - Iteration counts for each phase

+2. Parallel operations:
+   - Parallel indexing with configurable clients and throughput
+   - Parallel search with configurable clients and iterations

 The challenge is defined in `challenges/default.json` and uses the schedule in `challenges/common/ingest-autoscale-schedule.json`.

 Example parameters for autoscale: